jeaye/blog.jeaye.com/_drafts/2017-06-30-orchestra-cljs.md

 other project, would involve moving the macros which will be shared with ClojureScript to the `src/cljc/` directory.
 Furthermore, any ClojureScript-specific macros may be kept in the `src/cljs/` directory.
-This may be counter-intuitive, since it will mean there will be `cljc` files in `src/cljs/`, but this makes sense in the case where they're for ClojureScript-only macros.
+This may be counter-intuitive, since it means there will be `cljc` files in `src/cljs/`, but this makes sense in the case where they're for ClojureScript-only macros.

-There is also a pattern, which has largely gone unstated as far I can tell, where a `cljs` and `cljc` file can have the same name and same namespace.
+There is also a pattern, which has largely gone unstated as far I can tell, where a `cljs` and `cljc` file can have the same file name and namespace.
 If the `cljs` file requires the `cljc` version, to bring in its macros, then they'll automatically be available to anyone to requires the `cljs` file.
 Here's an illustration of how that works:

 ```text
 .